RicNavarro/DC-Rebirth-analysis/README.md

 *   Dataset uploaded and made available on [Kaggle](https://www.kaggle.com/datasets/ricardotimes2/dc-rebirth-read-list).

 ### 🚧 Currently In Progress:
-*   **Data Enhancement in Python:** Actively working on planned dataset improvements, including:
-    *   Adding columns to identify multiple protagonists (e.g., handling "Batman/Superman").
-    *   Introducing a column to indicate a comic book's participation in a specific `Event`.
-    *   Integrating individual event files into the main dataset for richer contextual analysis.
+*   **Refinement of Data Enhancement in Python:** Continuing to fine-tune the dataset for optimal analysis, ensuring consistency and accuracy across all integrated data points.
+This includes ongoing minor cleanups and edge case handling identified during the enhancement process.

 ### 📝 Next Steps:
 *   **Exploratory Data Analysis (EDA):** Conduct deeper dives into the dataset to uncover initial trends and prepare for advanced analysis.
-*   **Visualization Development:** Design and develop an interactive dashboard in Power BI to present key insights.
+*   **Visualization Development:** Design and develop an interactive dashboard in Looker Studio to present key insights.
 *   **Reporting:** Compile a comprehensive report detailing the methodology, key findings, and recommendations.

 ## 📚 Data Source